Every piece of the Tabernacle of Moses refers to Jesus

 The tabernacle was to be a palace, the royal residence of the King of Israel, God Himself, in which He was to dwell among His people, receive their petitions, and issue His responses.
-But it was also to be a place of worship, in which God was to record His name and to enshrine the mystic symbols of His presence.
+But it was also to be a place of worship, in which God was to record His name and enshrine the mystic symbols of His presence.
 (JFB)

 The Outer Court

-The Tabernacle of Moses was a two-room tent that was erected inside an enclosure, known as the Outer Court, where the sacrifices took place.
+The Tabernacle of Moses was a two-room tent that was erected inside an enclosure known as the Outer Court, where the sacrifices took place.

-The Outer Court of the tabernacle of Moses was made up of bronze posts or pillars, connected by silver rods and hung with fine linen curtains.
+The outer court of the tabernacle of Moses was made up of bronze posts or pillars connected by silver rods and hung with fine linen curtains.
 Each pillar was held secure by cords fastened to brass tent pins.
-The Outer court had a length of 50 yards and a width of 25 yards.
+The outer court had a length of 50 yards and a width of 25 yards.
 In it stood the altar where the sacrifices were made and the washbasin where the priests could cleanse themselves ceremonially before entering the tent or tabernacle itself.
-There were ten pillars on the East and West sides and twenty pillars on the North and South sides.
+There were ten pillars on the east and west sides and twenty pillars on the north and south sides.
 The gate was on the east side.

-The silver parts of the enclosure and the tabernacle of Moses were made from silver that was obtained from ransom that was paid because the people were counted.
+The silver parts of the enclosure and the tabernacle of Moses were made from silver that was obtained from a ransom that was paid because the people were counted.

 “The silver from the census of the community weighed 7,550 pounds, weighed according to the official standard.
 This amount equalled the total paid by all persons enrolled in the census, each one paying the required amount, weighed according to the official standard.
 There were 603,550 men twenty years old or older enrolled in the census.”
 (Exo 38:25-26)